jbekkedam/REST_API-Public/README.md

-# REST_API-Public, Created With Only Python
+# REST_API-Public, User Interface and REST API Calls Created With Only Python

 Example of Using Tableau Server Python REST_API.
 The User can delete any extracts that are associated with the Tableau Server Project.